-This year, we’ve multiplied our pet-love quotient by welcoming Shadow-Pup into the house.
-He arrived at a time when we really had no plans for another pet, and struggled with the reality of dealing with Bravo-Dawg-s cancer (at this writing, he’s doing well, thank goodness!).
+In mid-2020, we multiplied our pet-love quotient by welcoming Shadow-Pup into the house.
+He arrived at a time when we really had no plans for another pet and struggled with the reality of dealing with Bravo-Dawg-s cancer (sadly, he lost his battle, but his love lives on).
 And Karma-Kat welcomed the pup, too–but for Bravo, the added attention/distraction helped enormously as he went through scary treatment, losing a leg, dealing with pain, and more.
 So I’m adding another way pets show love–by showing up when you need them!

 National Love Your Pet Day

 How do YOU show love to your cats and dogs?
 Please share in the comments — Bravo-Dawg and Karma-Kat have their own ideas about what’s ideal.
 Maybe they’ll appreciate me more if they see how others spoil…er, I mean, LOVE your pet!
 Here are some ways to increase your cat’s purrs.

 But what about the pets returning the favor?
 Do you know how pets show love?
 Don’t we deserve something in return?
 I mean, we feed them, buy toys, open the door, mop up messes, scritch their itchy spots and rub tummies.
 Is that sloppy smooch or adoring kitty glance all there is?

 There’s no doubt our cats and dogs love us back.
 But pets show love and affection in ways that aren’t always what humans expect.
 Here are 14 ways pets show love, and a little bit about why these are signs of affection.

 Cat purrs can mean everything from delight to expressions of concern.
 A cat that purrs while snuggled in your lap expresses deep trust and love for you.
 Return the favor and talk back—say, “I love you!”
 She’ll understand the emotion, if not the exact words.